 Peterson allowed himself a humble smile.
 “It is a small thing.
 I merely coordinate the activities of some very bright people.
 Their success has become my success.
 I stand on the shoulders of giants.”

-Cole doubted that this were fully true.
+Cole doubted this were fully true.
 He asked, “Do you handle all your clients personally?”

 “Alas no, Mr. Cole.
 That is impossible.
-We receive hundreds of inquiries every week, and we have a sizable office staff to handle those interactions.”
+We receive hundreds of inquiries every week, and we have a sizeable office staff to handle those interactions.”

 “Of course.
 We also have a team of very competent specialists who deal with complex questions and process genuine applications for membership.”

 “No indeed.
-But your mind is open.
-And when someone comes to visit us, when someone chooses to spend his valuable time on a trip to our facility, as you have done, then it is my great pleasure to welcome that individual personally.”
+But when someone comes to visit us, takes the time to visit our facility, then it is my great pleasure to welcome that individual personally.
+Because your mind is open.”

 He glanced outside at the statue, enjoying the play of water cascading over its surface.
-He hesitated.
-“I’ve read everything on your web site, but I still have several questions.
+“I’ve read everything on your web site, but I still have some questions.
 You mentioned your service.
 I’d like to understand that better.
 If you don’t mind.”

 He was not being as articulate as he would have liked, but Peterson just steepled his fingers and replied earnestly, “On the contrary, Mr. Cole.
 We certainly want you going into this with your eyes wide open.
 This is an important decision.
 Truly the most important decision of your life.”